ipredictive ad tracking pixel

 Benefits over General Anesthesia

-The biggest benefit of wide awake surgery is being able to test the surgical results while modifications can still be made to the procedure.
+The biggest benefit of wide hand awake surgery is being able to test the surgical results while modifications can still be made to the procedure.
 This can be helpful for conditions such as:

 In addition to improved surgical outcomes, this method also avoids both the preoperative testing and the post-operative grogginess.
-Wide awake surgery also does not require preoperative fasting and there is less swelling and pain after the surgery.
+This surgery also does not require preoperative fasting and there is less swelling and pain after the surgery.
 Overall, it allows you to get the best results possible with the least amount of stress, anxiety, and discomfort.

-Orthopedic Physician for Wide Awake Surgery
+Wide Awake Hand Surgery Physician

 Resize text-+=